 GCL Twins 1, GCL Rays 3

-Four defensive errors didn't help the GCL Twins on this day.
-Only one earned run was scored by the GCL Rays and that made the difference in the final score.
-Jonatan Hinojosa had two fielding errors at shortstop, second baseman Will Hurt had a throwing error, and first baseman Chad Christensen added an error on a pickoff.
-Defensive mistakes will haunt a team.
+Four defensive errors didn't help the GCL Twins; only one earned run was scored by the Rays.
+Jonatan Hinojosa had two fielding errors at shortstop, second baseman Will Hurt had a throwing error and first baseman Chad Christensen was charged with an error on a pickoff attempt.
+Defensive mistakes will often haunt a team.

 Hurt tried to make up for his throwing error with a good day at the plate.
 He went 3-for-4 with a run scored.
 Amaurys Minier had the only extra-base hit, his fourth double of the season.
 Damian Defrank started the game and scattered three hits over four shutout innings.
 He struck out four and walked one.
 Stephen Gonsalves also pitched 3.1 scoreless innings in relief.